All the President’s Persons – No 5 in a series about translating into English

 In terms of gender equality, ‘persons’ seem to be ever more popular, but please don’t take it too far.
 The person that heads a committee used to be a chairman, until it became usual to have a chairwoman too.
 If you don’t know the person’s gender then a chairperson is OK, or simply ‘the chair’.
 Recently, it has become fashionable to use ‘person’ all over the place, as if to use the terms ‘man’ or ‘woman’ are somehow divisive or deprecating.
 They should not be.
 Avoid exaggerated correctness and call things by normal, descriptive names, while still being sensitive about gender equality and respectful to all.

-While we are on that topic, try also to avoid the clumsy ‘he or she”, he/she’, or ‘s/he’, unless you want to emphasize the fact that it can be either.
+While we are on that topic, try also to avoid the clumsy ‘he or she”, he/she’, or ‘s/he’, unless you really want to emphasize the fact that it can be either.
 You can usually find a good way, often by shifting to the plural.
 ‘A writer is human.
 He or she can make a mistake.’ can without change of meaning be altered to: ‘Writers are human.
 They can make mistakes.’
 Or, if that doesn’t fit, you can simply use the plural pronoun in place of the singular: ‘A writer is human.
 They can make a mistake.‘.
-This use of the plural for a singular subject of unknown gender has been used in English since Shakespeare’s time, so feel free to do it yourself.
+This use of the plural for a singular subject of unknown gender has been used in English at least since 1375 when it was used in William and the Werewolf, so feel free to do it yourself.

 translatingintoenglish #translationintoenglish #Translation #Translator #Translationagency #Translationservices #HalifaxTranslation #Business #Prevod #Prevodi #Prevođenje #Prevodjenje #Prevodilac #PrevodilackaAgencija #PrevodilackeUsluge #PrevodilačkaAgencija #PrevodilačkeUsluge